 The calendar year deductibles for in-network and out-of-network providers apply independently of each other.
-This means that amounts applied towards the in-network calendar year deductible do not count towards your out-of-network calendar year deductible; nor do amounts applied towards your out-ofnetwork calendar year deductible count towards your in-network calendar year deductible.
-Thus, if you receive care, services, or supplies during the course of the calendar year from both in-network and out-of-network providers, it may be necessary for you to satisfy both the in-network and out-of-network calendar year deductibles.
-In certain circumstances as and when required by Federal law, the cost-sharing amounts (deductibles, copayments and coinsurance) that you are required to pay for out-of-network services will apply to the in-network calendar year deductible.
+This means that amounts applied towards the in-network calendar year deductible do not count towards your out-of-network calendar year deductible; nor do amounts applied towards your out-of-network calendar year deductible count towards your in-network calendar year deductible.
+Thus, if you receive care, services, or supplies during the calendar year from both in-network and out- of-network providers, it may be necessary for you to satisfy both the in-network and out-of-network calendar year deductibles.
+When required by Federal law, the cost-sharing amounts (deductibles, copayments and coinsurance) that you are required to pay for out-of-network services will apply to the in-network calendar year deductible.
 Those services include:

 - Medical or Accidental emergency

 - Air Ambulance

-- Certain Non-emergency services performed by out-of-network providers at certain in-network facilities
+- Certain non-emergency services performed by out-of-network providers at certain in-network facilities